 How your church celebrates and advocates for second chances is up to you, but here are some ideas from other churches who are celebrating with us:

-- Use your service time on a Sunday morning of your choosing to host a Second Chance Sunday.
-You can show Pastor Quovadisā testimonial video at this service to cast a vision for how your congregation can help unlock second chances for families impacted by a criminal record.
+- Use your service time on a Sunday to host a Second Chance Sunday.
+(You may also choose a different day of the week.)
+You can share the featured video from Prison Fellowship® at this service to cast a vision for how your congregation can help unlock second chances for families impacted by a criminal record.

 - Give a sermon or hold an on-stage moment that highlights the power of second chances and the opportunity the Church has to be ambassadors for change.